 Tips to avoid a Roomba from falling

-Most robot vacuums are pretty good at getting around obstacles, but there are still a few things you can do to stop your robot vacuum from getting stuck.
+Most robot vacuums are pretty good at getting around obstacles, but there are still a few things you can do to stop your automatic vacuum from getting stuck.

 Put a physical barrier in the way